berthojoris/gitlog-mcp/README.md

 # GitLogMCP - Git Repository Analysis with AI Integration

-GitLogMCP is a Model Context Protocol (MCP) server that provides comprehensive git repository analysis capabilities with AI-powered insights using OpenRouter.
-This tool allows you to analyze git commits, track changes, and generate intelligent summaries in Indonesian.
+GitLogMCP is a Model Context Protocol (MCP) server that provides comprehensive git repository analysis capabilities with **enhanced AI-powered insights** using OpenRouter.
+This tool analyzes **actual code changes (diffs)** instead of just commit messages, providing meaningful insights about what your code actually does and its impact on your project.

 ## Features